-Canola and high-oleic canola oils can lower abdominal fat when used in place of other selected oil blends in a heart-healthy diet for weight maintenance, according to research from the Canola Oil Multicentre Intervention Trial (COMIT) that was published in a special section of the November 2016 Obesity journal.
-The study of American and Canadian adults at risk for metabolic syndrome showed that consuming these canola oils may be a simple way of reducing their risk of this medical condition.
+Canola and high-oleic canola oils were shown to lower abdominal fat when used in place of three other types of oils in a heart-healthy diet for weight maintenance, according to research from the Canola Oil Multicentre Intervention Trial (COMIT).
+Published in the November 2016 Obesity journal, the study of American and Canadian adults at risk for metabolic syndrome showed that consuming canola oil and its high-oleic counterpart may reduce their risk of this pre-diabetes condition.

 In the multicenter, randomized, controlled trial, 121 participants at risk for metabolic syndrome were all given a weight-maintenance, heart-healthy diet with a daily smoothie containing one of five study oils.
-This process was repeated for the remaining four oils, which included a flax/safflower oil blend, corn/safflower oil blend and high-oleic canola oil enriched with an algal source of the omega-3 DHA.
+This process was repeated with each oil.
+Study oils included canola, high-oleic canola, high-oleic canola oil enriched with an algal source of the omega-3 DHA, a flax/safflower oil blend and a corn/safflower oil blend.

 Results showed that those who consumed canola or high-oleic canola oils on a daily basis for four weeks lowered their abdominal fat by 1.6 percent.
 Abdominal fat was unchanged by the other three oils - two of which (flax/safflower and corn/safflower oil blends) were low in MUFA.
-This study suggested that a diet high in MUFA may reduce the risk of metabolic syndrome and therefore, heart disease, stroke and type 2 diabetes.
+This study suggested that a diet high in MUFA without DHA may reduce the risk of metabolic syndrome and therefore, heart disease, stroke and type 2 diabetes.